 - Asking for opinions – including another person in the meeting for feedback

 - Comprehensive evaluation – Investing a lot of time looking at your product

 - Constant agreement – saying yes to the sales rep often and showing enthusiasm

-For example, if a prospect asks you how soon she can get your product, ask her when she needs it?
-Don’t give a specific delivery time.
-When you ask a question, you give the customer a little more control.
+It’s important to give the customer a little more control when you ask a question.
 Even if you can’t meet the requested delivery date, you can negotiate a reasonable timeline that works for the customer.
-She feels good because she played a role in that process.
+They feel good because they played a role in that process.

 7. The Power of the Pause Inside Sale Tip

 One of the most effective inside sales tips says that after asking for the sale, you should remember to pause.

 Wait for the prospect to answer.

 Some sales reps get caught up in the excitement of the sale and the possible thrill of victory; they forget to listen.
 They may even talk themselves out of the deal by continuing to pitch.